Varshithakumble/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
 At `2025-07-14T00:31:14.5409513Z`, an employee on the "varshitha" device successfully established a connection to the remote IP address `127.0.0.1 on port 9150`.
 The connection was initiated by the process `tor.exe`, located in the folder `c:\users\varshitha\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a couple of other connections to sites over port `443`.

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At 2025-07-14T00:31:14.5409513Z, an user “varshitha” on the ""var-windowsmach"" device successfully established a connection to the remote IP address 127.0.0.1 on port 9150.
-The connection was initiated by the process tor.exe, located in the folder c:\users\varshitha\desktop\tor browser\browser\torbrowser\tor\tor.exe.
-There were a couple of other connections to sites over port 443....

 **Query used to locate events:**